avishkaarians/cross-border-welfare-donations/welfare/README.md

 - Beauty UI similar to the charity donation website
 - Fully responsive and mobile friendly
 - User can add their donation wish to cart
-- User can view details of the charity
+- User can view details of the charities
 - User can donate the amount to the charity
-- In Item page user can add quantity of item to cart instead of click add more and more

 ## 🚀 What technologies were used?